maykbrito/user-api-jwt-passport/README.md

 # user-api-jwt-passport

 A scaffold node express server.

-User API auth using jwt with passport
+User API Auth using jwt with passport

-It's a basic auth with JWT and Passport build in node Express Server, so we can authenticate our users in our API.
+It's a basic auth with JWT and Passport builded with node Express Server, so we can authenticate our users in our API.

-clone and

-npm install